muhammadrohanmirza/The-Evolution-of-Todo-Hackathon-2/In-Memory Python console app (phase 1)/README.md

 ## 🧪 Testing & Validation

--Core logic is validated using deterministic checks
+- Core logic is validated using deterministic checks

--Manual testing ensures all success criteria are met
+- Manual testing ensures all success criteria are met

--Testing scope is intentionally lightweight to align with hackathon constraints
+- Testing scope is intentionally lightweight to align with hackathon constraints

--No external testing frameworks are required
+- No external testing frameworks are required

 ---

 ## 🏁 Why This Project Stands Out

--Fully spec-driven, not ad-hoc coding
+- Fully spec-driven, not ad-hoc coding

--Clear evolution from MVP to advanced features
+- Clear evolution from MVP to advanced features

--Strong focus on clarity, maintainability, and scope control
+- Strong focus on clarity, maintainability, and scope control

--Hackathon-ready: easy to demo and easy to explain
+- Hackathon-ready: easy to demo and easy to explain

--Demonstrates real-world engineering discipline in a simple console app
+- Demonstrates real-world engineering discipline in a simple console app

 ---

 ## 📜 License

--This project is created for educational and hackathon purposes.
+- This project is created for educational and hackathon purposes.

 ---

 ## 🙌 Acknowledgements

--Spec-Kit Plus for structured specification workflows
+- Spec-Kit Plus for structured specification workflows

--Qwen LLM for assistance in specification authoring
+- Qwen LLM for assistance in specification authoring

--The Python open-source community ❤️
+- The Python open-source community ❤️

 ---